 Plan to promote your content, loud and proud, on all the channels your customers like best.

-To do that, you’ll need to know which social media platforms they favor.
+To accomplish that, you’ll need to know which social media platforms they favor.
 Plus, determine if they’re likely to engage with email newsletters, SMS correspondence, or even guest posts.

 Then, create your content, publish it on your website, and promote it like wild.